 As North America’s leading nonprofit provider of employment training, job placement services and other community programs for people looking to secure employment and build their skills, we advocate for training and employment opportunities that help these populations find jobs and careers.

-As the nation’s leading provider of job-training services, we have a long history (dating back to World War I) of helping returning veterans – many with disabilities and other employment challenges – reenter the workforce and society.
-We are committed to promoting policies and practices that help the nation meet the daunting challenge of seamlessly transitioning into civilian jobs and careers the large number of service persons returning from Iraq, Afghanistan and other conflicts — and despite a job market that is expected to remain tight in the near future.
+We have a long history (dating back to World War I) of helping returning veterans – many with disabilities and other employment challenges – reenter the workforce and society.
+We are committed to promoting policies and practices that help the nation meet the daunting challenge of seamlessly transitioning into civilian jobs and careers that the large number of service members returning from Iraq, Afghanistan and other conflicts face — and despite a job market that is expected to remain tight in the near future.

 Employment opportunities for young people are expected to be few and far between as the job market slowly recovers.
 Historically, youth employment rates are the first to decline during times of recession, and the slowest to improve during times of recovery.
 We believe it is important for young people to have access to training and employment opportunities that teach them job skills that they will use as they make the transition into positive and productive adulthood.

-Each year, Goodwill agencies collectively raise billions of dollars by selling donated clothes and household items.
-More than 82 percent of our revenue goes directly toward supporting and growing critical community-based programs and services.
-Goodwill has earned the trust and support of 79 million donors, many of whom rely upon charitable giving incentives.
+Each year, Goodwill organizations collectively raise billions of dollars by selling donated clothes and household items.
+More than 85 percent of our revenue goes directly toward supporting and growing critical community-based programs and services.
+Goodwill has earned the trust and support of 107 million donors, many of whom rely upon charitable giving incentives.
 Goodwill works to protect and enhance charitable giving incentives.

-The AbilityOne program is the largest provider of employment opportunities for those who are either blind or have significant disabilities, employing approximately 46,000 people through more than 600 nonprofit agencies, including Goodwill.
-Goodwill Industries provides a broad range of commercial business services to government agencies, such as custodial work, food service, landscaping, manufacturing, and document management and destruction.
+The AbilityOne program is the largest provider of employment opportunities for those who are either blind or have significant disabilities, employing people on federal contracts through a network of nonprofit agencies, including local Goodwill organizations.